 So I did make the dressing with less mayo (don’t shoot!) but it still tastes rich and delicious drizzled over top.
 It’s simply 1/2 cup greek (nonfat and unsweetened) yogurt, 2 tablespoons mayonnaise, 1 tablespoon honey, 1 tablespoon lemon juice, 1 tablespoon champagne vinegar, 2 tablespoon olive oil, salt and pepper and a little water to thin the dressing to a pourable consistency.

-Next strip the leaves off of the kale, discarding the tough stems and roughly chopping those beautiful leaves.
+Next strip the leaves off of 1 large bunch of kale, discarding the tough stems and roughly chopping those beautiful leaves.
 Then give them a thorough rinse and spin-dry or pat dry with paper towel.

 Next add the kale to a large bowl and drizzle with 1/2 teaspoon olive oil and season with a pinch of kosher salt.
 Massage the oil and salt into the leaves, doing so will tenderize the leaves so they’re more palatable.
 I do this every single time I use kale in a salad.